emoncms/emoncms/readme.md

 There are many other modules such as the event module and openbem (open source building energy modelling module) that are available, check out the emoncms repo list: https://github.com/emoncms

-**Older versions:**

-* [Master (v8.4)](https://github.com/emoncms/emoncms/tree/master) - in the process of being replaced by the v8.5 branch. v8.5 will break older installations of emoncms that are using the older feed engines: timestore, phptimestore and mysqltimeseries, the upgrade procedure has not yet been written, if you have an existing system thats working then stay on this branch.
-If your setting up a new emoncms installation use the v8.5 branch.

 ## Install